Party on the roof and walk across the Brooklyn bridge: how to spend a weekend in new York (July 17-19)

 Where: Billian Legion Park 548 East Main Street Bound Brook, NJ 08805

-More info: Elsa, a young Princess of the Kingdom of Arendelle, born with a magical ability to create ice and snow and control them.
+More info: Elsa, a young Princess of the Kingdom of Arendelle, born with a magical ability to create ice and snow, and manage.
 She uses her magic when playing with her younger sister Anna.
-During one of the games in the Palace, slipping, Elsa accidentally hits his magic into the nurse’s head, causing it begins to freeze.
+During one of the games in the Palace, Elsa slipped and accidentally hit his magic into the nurse’s head, causing it to start to freeze.

 To save his daughter, the king and Queen seek help from the trolls.
 Their leader, Abbi heals Anna (there is a white strand of hair) and erases her memories of the magical abilities of the sisters.
 He warns Elsa that if she doesn’t learn to control my powers and yield to fear, it will lead to trouble.
 In an effort to protect Elsa and others from her powers, the Royal family is locked in the castle.